earthquake-research-group/geol20002Practical/README.md

 We're going to use a web-based tool called **VisualPDE** to solve the advection-diffusion equation (also called convection-diffusion), and apply this to the cooling of a thermal boundary layer.

+VisualPDE is a browser-based simulator of a broad range of partial differential equations.

 In this case we will be exploring a solution in 2D.

 To refresh your memory from the lecture, here is a diagram of the model setup.
 Note that **VisualPDE** refers to the vertical dimension as $y$ (not $z$)